rajbirk/create-twitter-list/README.md

 code usage:
       python create-lists.py "File-name" "Description"
           where File-name: file containing list of twitter handles to be added to the twitter list.
-                Description: description for list to be craeted.
+                Description: description for list to be created.